mozilla/api.webmaker.org/README.md

 ### Projects API

 Basic needs: retrieve and edit projects belonging to a user
-Authentication: unauthed: no acess; authed: read-write; admin: read-write
+Authentication: unauthed: no access; authed: read-write; admin: read-write

 ### Create/Read/Update/Delete projects
 - create a new `Project`, return an ID